All Episodes

 I want to see all these donations of time to come up with the pig flu virus.

-As I say, the only donations that doctors are going to be making will come after h Obama's health care is enacted, because he's not gonna pay them.
+As I say, the only donations that doctors are going to be making will come after Obama's health care is enacted because he's not going to pay them.

-He's going to reduce their payments, he's going to reduce Medicare expenses by and which he claims he's not gonna do.
+He's going to reduce Medicare expenses, which he claims he's not going to do.

-I hate long stories because it's tough to synthesize, but a former speech writer, Wendy Button, speech writer for John Edwards, Hillary Clinton, John Kerry, and Obama, and Mayor Tom Manino of Boston has moved to Massachusetts from Washington and she's lost her health care.
+Hate long stories because it's tough to synthesize, but a former speechwriter, Wendy Button, speechwriter for John Edwards, Hillary Clinton, John Kerry, and Obama, and Mayor Tom Menito of Boston, has moved to Massachusetts from Washington, and she's lost her health care.

 She moved to a place that has universal health care and she can't get it.